 Performance.
 Our executive compensation includes a significant amount of performance-based, or at-risk, compensation.
 We consider compensation to be performance-based or at-risk if payment is subject to achievement of performance targets or the value received is dependent on our stock price.
 For example, the Company's long-term equity awards to executives consist of one-third restricted stock units and two-thirds stock options; the stock options only have value as the Company's stock price increases.
 The Compensation and Talent Management Committee believes that the use of performance-based or at-risk compensation allows the Company to tailor the compensation paid to our executive officers to the Company's performance and maintain a compensation system that significantly affects executive compensation in the event the Company does not meet the pre-determined performance goals.
-Furthermore, by utilizing threshold performance targets as a part of executive compensation, in the event the Company does not meet these targets, performance-based incentive compensation is entirely at-risk and is not paid to the executive officers.
+Furthermore, by utilizing threshold performance-based incentive compensation is entirely at-risk and is not paid to the executive officers.
 The Compensation and Talent Management Committee and Board generally retain discretion to adjust the size of an award when the circumstances warrant, but did not exercise such discretion in 2016.